CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 \newpage
 # Swift Compiler (optional)
-Since we touched the Xcode's build system in the previous chapter it would be totally unfair to the `swiftc` to leave it untouched.
-Even though knowing how compiler works is not a mandatory knowledge it is really interesting and it gives a good closure of the whole process from writing human readable code till running it on a bare metal.
+Since we touched the Xcode's build system in the previous chapter it would be unfair to the `swiftc` to leave it untouched.
+Even though knowing how compiler works is not mandatory knowledge it is really interesting and it gives a good closure of the whole process from writing human-readable code to running it on bare metal.

-While other chapters are rather essential for having good understanding for the development of the modular architecture, this chapter is optional.
+While other chapters are rather essential for having a good understanding of the development of modular architecture, this chapter is optional.

 ## Compiler Architecture

-To fully understand the swift's compiler architecture and it's process let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and do some practical examples out of it.
+To fully understand the swift's compiler architecture and its process let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and do some practical examples out of it.

 The following image describes the swiftc architecture.
 It consists of 7 steps, which are explained in subchapters.

 ![Swiftc Architecture](assets/swiftc_arch.png)

-For the demonstration purposes, I prepared two simple swift source code files.
+For demonstration purposes, I prepared two simple swift source code files.
 First, employee.swift and second main.swift. employee.swift is a standalone source code while main.swift requires the Employee being linked to it as a library.
-All compiler steps are explained on the employee.swift but in the end the employee source code will be created as a library that the main file will consume and use.
+All compiler steps are explained on the employee.swift but in the end, the employee source code will be created as a library that the main file will consume and use.

 `employee.swift`
 ```swift